coderaiser/supertape/README.md

 ## test(name, cb)

-Create a new test with an optional `name` string and optional `opts` object.
+Create a new test with `name` string.
 `cb(t)` fires with the new test object `t` once all preceding tests have finished.
 Tests execute serially.